The text below is an extract from the MSc handbook for students.

 Students on the MSc Mathematics for Applications may choose from the whole range of MT5xxx courses.

 A student may also, in agreement with the Programme Director, choose courses from the third year options of the undergraduate degree programme in Mathematics (MT3xxx range), and from the list of MSc courses in Information Security (IY5xxx range).
 Normally, permission will only be given if the material has not been covered as part of their previous studies.
-Note that these courses can only be taken as `electives', and the marks obtained in such courses cannot be included in the calculation of the degree classification.
+Note that these courses can only be taken as `supplementary' and the marks obtained in such courses cannot be included in the calculation of the degree classification.

 All MSc students (but not PgDip students) will do a main project, which is a major piece of independent study.
 This project work will be undertaken under the supervision of a member of staff.
 The assessment will be on the basis of a written dissertation; the examiners may also at their discretion require an oral examination.
 Please refer to Section 6.2 for more information on the dissertation.
 The dissertation must be submitted by the first Thursday of September of the calendar year of completion of the written part of the examination by 2pm (14:00).